reportingandinsights/ri-assistant/knowledge_transfer.md

    ```

 ### 📝 Document Storage: Github
-This [Github repo](https://github.com/reportingandinsights/common-code) stores unorganized code snippets from various reports that are helpful to reuse.
-The folder documents in this repository stores all of the Google Drive documentation.
-The chatbot uses all the files in this repository for its data.
+The [Common Code repo](https://github.com/reportingandinsights/common-code) stores unorganized code snippets from various reports that are helpful to reuse.
+The folder documents in the [Google Drive Docs repo](https://github.com/reportingandinsights/google-drive-docs) stores all of the Google Drive documentation.
+These two repositories are private so no information is exposed.

 Login using the reporting and insights email.